rdm-x/python/README.md

-# Random Compilation of syntax
+# Random compilation of syntaxes.
+Fin.